facebookresearch/ParlAI/docs/source/cli_custom.md

 ```

-### Registering your Script
+### Registering a Script

 After writing your script, you can "register" your script to be picked up by the `parlai` global command.
-This can be achieved via importing the [`register_script`](parlai.core.script.register_script) function, and wrapping your script with the decorator, e.g. in the following way:
+This can be achieved via importing the `register_script` function, and wrapping your script with the decorator, e.g. in the following way:

 ```python
 from parlai.core.script import ParlaiScript, register_script